sakuli/sakuli.github.io/content/docs/100_writing-tests/100_native-testing/110_interacting-with-env.md

 })().then(done);
 {{< /highlight >}}

-It is even possible to change the download location dynamically, by entering a new save path via:
+It is even possible to change the download location dynamically in some environments, by entering a new save path via:

 {{< highlight typescript "linenos=table" >}}
 await env.type("/new/path/to/file");